-5 CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (CONTINUED)
+5. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (CONTINUED)

-(iii) Accounts receivable
+(iii) Debtors

-Impairment of accounts receivable is established when there is objective evidence on the ultimate recoverability of the amount due according to the original terms.
+Impairment of debtors is established when there is objective evidence on the ultimate recoverability of the amount due according to the original terms.
 Estimates are made based on the assessments of the financial position of the debtors, probability of the debtor being bankrupt, default or delinquent.
 The provision takes into account the present value of the estimated future cash flows, discounted at the effective interest rate.

-(iv) Income tax
+(iv) Taxation

-The Group is subject to income tax in Hong Kong and Mainland China.
-Significant judgement is required in determining the provision for income tax for each entity in the Group.
+The Group is subject to taxation in Hong Kong and Mainland China.
+Significant judgement is required in determining the provision for taxation for each entity in the Group.
 There are transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognises liabilities for potential tax exposures based on estimates of whether additional taxes will be due.
-Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax payable and deferred income tax in the financial period in which such determination is made.
+Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the taxation payable and deferred taxation in the financial period in which such determination is made.

-6 REVENUE AND SEGMENT INFORMATION
+6. REVENUE AND SEGMENT INFORMATION